JerryVW/digital-clock/README.md

-# Vanilla Javascript digital-clock
+# Vanilla Javascript digital clock
-First project for Software Development class
+Digital clock built with HTML, CSS and Javascript

-You can see it live at jerryvw/github.io
+You can see it live at [jerryvw.github.io](https://jerryvw.github.io)

 <img src="img/clock_snapshot.jpg">